Document intake pipelines

 The handoff is the engagement.
 By week 12, your team can debug and iterate without me.

-One AI workflow in production, owned by your team.
+Owned by your team.
 Eval coverage on the top 5 to 10 failure modes.
-Token tracking and observability live per environment.
-A team that can debug and iterate without my involvement.
+Token tracking and observability per environment.

-The workflow stays in production without the original consultant on retainer.
-New AI features build on top of the spine instead of starting from zero.
-Cost stays controlled because the multi-model routing is documented.
+Workflow stays in production without the original consultant on retainer.
+New AI features build on the spine instead of starting from zero.
+Cost stays controlled because the routing is documented.

-The operating manual your next on-call engineer needs.
+The manual your next on-call engineer needs.
 Stall detection, retry logic, failure modes, escalation paths.
-Written for the team that takes it over, not for the engagement closeout.
+Written for the team that takes it over.

-After handoff, 30 days where production incidents come to me before they come to your team.
+After handoff, 30 days where production incidents come to me first.
 Bug triage, prompt regressions, model behavior shifts.
 Your team learns the runbook by watching it run.

-A live walkthrough of the architecture, the evals, the routing logic, the failure modes.
-Recorded so the next hire onboards from the tape, not a fresh meeting.
+Live walkthrough of architecture, evals, routing, failure modes.
+Recorded so the next hire onboards from the tape.

-Versioned eval set with labeled examples, regression tests on the prompts that matter, CI wiring so the suite runs on every prompt or model change.
+Versioned eval set with labeled examples, regression tests on the prompts that matter, CI wiring on every prompt or model change.
 Quality bar lives in the repo, not in my head.

 A 60 to 90 day engagement that ships one production AI capability inside your stack: multi-agent workflow, document intake pipeline, AI copilot, retrieval-augmented assistant, or closed-loop learning system.
 Deliverable is production-deployed code in your repo, your cloud, your accounts, plus eval suites, multi-model routing, observability, and documentation.
 Your team owns the on-call after handoff.
 Not an automation shop.
 Not a freelance build.